th0ma5w/DIY-Room-Correction/README.md

-# DIY Room Correction
+# A Very Simplistic Guide to Room Correction I Once Did

-A naïve, minimalist approach to ideas around digital signal processing and room correction, a little about what is wrong with this simplistic conception, and some pointers to some more information.
+This document outlines a very naïve, minimalist approach to ideas around digital signal processing and room correction, a little about what is wrong with such a simplistic conception, and some various language that could help you start a journey into digital signal processing.

 ## Backstory